wach128/cordova-plugin-health/README.md

 ### requestAuthorization()

-Requests read and/pr write access to a set of data types.
+Requests read and/or write access to a set of data types.
 It is recommendable to always explain why the app needs access to the data before asking the user to authorize it.

 **Important:** this method must be called before using the query, store and delete methods, even if the authorization has already been given at some point in the past.
-Failure to do so may cause your app to crash, or in the case of Android, Health Connect may not be initialized.

 ```
 cordova.plugins.requestAuthorization(datatypes, successCallback, errorCallback)